User Tools

 Jas4pp description

 Jas4PP program is a data-analysis environment for detector and physics studies of future circular colliders.
-Jas4PP is a merge of several open-source Java projects, such as lcsim.org 1), LCIO event model, FreeHep, DataMelt (community edition) and hs-tools of HepSim.
+Jas4PP is a merge of several open-source Java projects, such as lcsim.org [(Simulator for the linear collider (SLIC): A tool for ILC detector simulations.
+N. Graf and J. McCormick, http://inspirehep.net/record/736286?ln=en)], LCIO event model, FreeHep, DataMelt (community edition) and hs-tools of HepSim.
 It also supports Java-implemented anti-KT jets.
 The package is designed to work using the Python language (it includes Jython 2.7, which is compatible with the 2.7 version of CPython), or using the standard Java coding.
 All HEP Jas plugins are included (and some of them were modified to work with DataMelt).

 The installation does not have external dependencies besides Java.
 Make sure that Oracle Java8 and above is installed (not OpenJDK).
 You can download the Jas4pp program using the download page.
 Then run these commands to install the package using Linux/Mac with the “bash” shell: